All Collections

 If inspections for a particular inspector aren't importing, double-check their keys.

-Each inspector in Spectora must have the exact same email address as they do in ISN.
+Each inspector in Spectora must use the exact same email address as they do in ISN.
 If you're seeing all your inspections mis-assigned to the primary inspector, double-check the email addresses and make sure they are identical in both systems!
-If you use multiple email address in ISN, the first email address in there must be the same email the inspector uses in Spectora.
+If you use multiple email addresses in ISN, the first email address used there must be the same email the inspector uses in Spectora.

 Our system requires a street address and zip code to import the inspection.
 We try to lookup missing zip codes, but if that fails the inspection will not import.
 You can avoid this issue by including a zip code on every inspection in ISN.